cicerobcastro/log-analysis/README.md

 # How to Run the Code

 - Clone or download the project;
-- Connect to vagrant using vagrant up and then vagrant ssh;
+- Make sure you have newsdata.zip the database of website,
+<a href="https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip">Click Here to Download</a>
+- before start, you must creat news database "news" with this command: "psql -d news -f newsdata.sql"
-- Run the main.py;
+- Run the script with this command: "python main.py"
-- You will get a log data.;
+- You will get results on your terminal;

-# Requirements

-- Python;
-- Vagrant - A virtual environment builder and manager;
-- VirtualBox - Virtualization product;
-- Git - Version control system;